Asthma

 Treatment

-2. Help them to use their reliever inhaler, which is usually blue.
+2. Help them to use their reliever inhaler (usually blue in colour).
 A spacer device can be used if available.
+The medicine is designed to quickly open the airways and enable them to breathe more easily.

 4. Call 999/112 if there is no inhaler or no improvement.